 As part of the acquisition in 2017, Tacora acquired common shares representing a 58.2% interest in Knoll Lake Minerals Limited ("Knoll Lake").
 The common shares of Knoll Lake are not considered a core asset to the mining operations of the Scully Mine.
 The ownership interest in Knoll Lake relates to a legacy asset that was included as one of several ancillary assets acquired as part of the acquisition.
 Nil consideration was allocated to the common shares of Knoll Lake.
-For the year ended December 31, 2021 and 2020, Knoll Lake had no operating activities.
-Knoll Lake is not considered a material subsidiary of Tacora for the periods ended December 31, 2021 and 2020.
-Cumulative translation adjustments from foreign exchange translation of Knoll Lake's operations as of December 31, 2021 and 2020 are immaterial to the consolidated financial statements.
+For the years ended December 31, 2022 and 2021, Knoll Lake had no operating activities.
+Knoll Lake is not considered a material subsidiary of Tacora for the years ended December 31, 2022 and 2021.
+Cumulative translation adjustments from foreign exchange translation of Knoll Lake's operations as of December 31, 2022 and 2021 are immaterial to the consolidated financial statements.